garrandall/popular-music-data/tracks/the-boomin--system-ll-cool-j.md

 All the sophisticated suckers catch a heart attack
 Cos they don't understand why I act this way
 Pumpin up the funky beat until the break of day
-It's because I want attention when i'm ridin by
+It's because I want attention when I'm ridin by
 And the girls be on my jock cos my system's fly

 Girlies wanna ride with a brother like me